Blackfell/blackfell.github.io/_posts/2021-05-17-Writing-Shellcode.md

 ![assets/images/posts/shellcoding/Untitled%202.png](/assets/images/posts/shellcoding/Untitled%202.png)

 1. The leading 0s version is exactly the same set of opcodes, this is because when we say `mov rax, 0x3b` what we're really telling our assembler is to zero out the rest of the register - so the first two lines are the same instruction, just written differently in our shellcode source.
 Now you might expect there to be 7 null bytes - one for each spare byte in the 64 bit rax register- the reason there aren't more 0s for the rax moves that on amd64 architecture, zeroing out eax also zeros our rax, it's just the way it is, so we only need to send the three extra null bytes.
-2. The eax version (2) actually includes the same number of 0s (but fewer opcodes to define the operation and register),,the upshot of this is that you dont need any more 0s in your bytecode to clear rax than eax.
+2. The eax version includes the same number of 0s as before for the reasons set out above, but we can note that there are fewer bytes needed to define the operation and register, this might be handy as length limits come in on your shellcode, as this principle follows for a few other instructions - operating on the 32 bit version of a register costs fewer bytes of shellcode.
 3. As we go to smaller registers (this time ax - 16 bits) we see that there's only one spare null byte now, one byte for each null needed to clear the rest of ax.
 4. Finally, moving a single byte into al doesn't include any null bytes at all, because the value and register are the same size.